MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-or-remove-a-page-header-or-footer-report-builder-and-ssrs.md

 author: maggiesMSFT
 ms.author: maggies
 ---
-# Add or Remove a Page Header or Footer (Report Builder and SSRS)
+# Add or remove a page header or footer in a paginated report (Report Builder)
   You can add static text, images, lines, rectangles, and borders to page headers or footers.
 You can place expressions and data-bound images in a textbox if you want variable or computed data in a header or footer.

 > [!NOTE]